altalmas/pyPro/Github/tutorial.md

 git push     : upload git commits to a remote repo

-git pull     :
+git pull     : update local repo from online

-git merge
+git merge    : (see tutorial)

-git rebase
+git rebase   : (see tutorial)

 ## being a repo from local machine
 1. on github.com